zemaz/FlamingDumpster/Tools/Redmine/RedmineSetup.md

 		6. Set "issue visibility" to "All issues"
 		7. set "Time logs visibility" to "All time entries"
 		8. set "users visibility" to "All active users"
+		9. ignore the "Copy workflow from"
-		9. Under Permissions ensure the following are selected:
+		10. Under Permissions ensure the following are selected:
 			* All Check boxes under Project
-			* All checkboxes under issues
+			* All checkboxes under "Issue tracking"
-		10. Click create Button
+		11. Click create Button
 	4. Create Trackers
 		1. Click on "Trackers" under Administation
 		2. Delete all the listed trackers